Celestion: Origins

-In 1931 the C range of loadspeakers were supplemented by the new models D10, D12 and D50.
+In 1931 the C range of loudspeakers were supplemented by the new models D10, D12 and D50.
 Technological improvements meant Celestion had to stay up to date.
 The first electrical disc-playing machines appeared on the market in the late 1920s.
 These electric "phonographs" (since the 1940s known as record players, or nowadays as turntables) became more widespread, later to be combined with a radio receiver.
 Also in the 1930s receivers became more sophisticated and smaller, loudspeakers now were being built into the receiver cabinet itself, thus a separate unit was not necessary anymore.
 Many ingenious ideas were incorporated in new designs in order to raise the quality of sound reproduction, such as the Celestion Reetone and Reetone Dual matched speaker units.
 The former incorporated two equal-sized speakers with a transformer, the matched units were staggered.
 This eliminated the tendency to "boom" greatly, because the bass could be better suppressed.
 The latter had large and small speakers built in and a transformer.
 The two units were so coupled that the treble was accepted by the treble unit and the bass by the bass unit, being essentially a two-way, crossover-less splitting system.
 In 1932 Celestion brought the Ppm Permanent Magnet Moving Coil Speaker to market.

 The business was hit hard by the Great Depression, like so many.
-Furthermore, in 1934 the British Rola Company, a dependance of the U.S. Rola Company of Cleveland, Ohio, opened in London.
+Furthermore, in 1934 the British Rola Company, a dependence of the U.S. Rola Company of Cleveland, Ohio, opened in London.
 Rola being another loudspeaker manufacturer with similar products, the two companies began competing for home and export markets.
 In 1935 Cyril French resigned from the board of Celestion Ltd, Eric Mackintosh also left in the early 1930s.

 With the 1940s wartime restrictions forced Celestion and the British Rola to produce loudspeakers to the same specification, the utility "W" type.
 Micro Precision Products, later a camera maker, was formed as a subsidiary during the war.
 British Rola bought Celestion in 1947 and moved production to Thames Ditton a year later.
 The name of the company now changed to Rola Celestion, with its products sold under the brand name Celestion.
 The company continued making radio, "high fidelity", and television speakers in the postwar years.
 In 1949, Rola Celestion was bought by Truvox, a public address system manufacturer.